bitcointranscripts/bitcointranscripts/wasabi/research-club/cjdns.md

 You don't have fast internet.
 That is a way that you are being prevented from communicating.

-Speaker 2: 00:47:47
+Speaker 3: 00:47:47

 All right.
+Thank you.

 Speaker 0: 00:47:47

-Oh, wait.
 So, wait.

 ## Can CJDNS work on any transport layer.

-Speaker 0: 00:47:50

-Yes, this can be, let's say, layer one and also layer two.
+Yes, this can be, let's say, Layer 1 and also Layer 2.
-I mean, it works also, it can work also as a, how to say, I forget the word, but basically it can work on top of the existing infrastructure too.
+I mean,  it can work also as, how to say, I forget the word, but basically it can work on top of the existing infrastructure too.
 Am I right?

 Speaker 1: 00:48:17

-Yeah, yeah, yeah.
+Yeah.
 It works.
-It works either on you can anything that connects two computers together, including the existing internet is working for transporting data for CGDNS.
+It works either on anything that connects two computers together, including the existing internet is working for transporting data for CJDNS.

 Speaker 0: 00:48:31